 ***Public skating is just that, no hockey or figure skating

-Torpy Park, in downtown Minocqua is great outdoor public ice rink.
-Restrooms are available, as well as picnic tables and a warming house.
+Torpy Park, in downtown Minocqua, is a great outdoor public ice rink.

 The rink is located by the Woodruff Town Hall, which is a perfect opportunity for your family to skate, and watch the fireworks on New Year’s Eve.